-This policy reflects the requirements of the Department for Education guidance for Relationships Education, Relationships and Sex Education and Health Education (statutory from September 2020).
+This policy reflects the requirements of the Department for Education guidance for Relationships Education, Relationships and Sex Education and Health Education (statutory from September 2020 and last updated in September 2021).

 What is RSE Education?

 It is lifelong learning about physical, moral and emotional development and has three main elements: